Wrinkle Reduction Therapy

-Botox®The following information is for anyone wishing to learn more about Botox, particularly those who are considering whether to have an injection with Botox.
+The following information is for anyone wishing to learn more about anti-wrinkle treatment, particularly those who are considering whether to have the treatment.
 Some uses of botulinum toxin are unlicensed in the UK, but all uses described below are accepted medical practice in the United States, Europe and elsewhere.

 These injections should only be given by a Medical Practitioner who has received appropriate training.

-Botox is the brand name of botulinum toxin type A and has been in use since about 1990, around 20 million people have been treated worldwide.
+Botulinum toxin type A and has been in use since about 1990, around 20 million people have been treated worldwide.
 It is injected into muscle to reduce unwanted muscular contraction.
 The medication partially weakens the nerve to the muscle for four to six months.
-Botox® has thus proven very useful in people who suffer from abnormal contractions of muscle.
+Anti-wrinkle treatment has thus proven very useful in people who suffer from abnormal contractions of muscle.
 The cosmetic use (anti-wrinkle) of the injections came about when it was noted that lines and facial wrinkles were dramatically reduced when used for some facial spasms.

 This has increased dramatically in recent times and is now by far the most common use.
 If you are uncertain about any aspects we will be pleased to arrange a short assessment without charge.